-Labral tears are most commonly caused by running injuries and overdoing activities and under-doing your strength training.
-Cycling can be an aggravating activity as hip flexion combined with other movements can cause extreme pain.
-You may also wish to avoid rigorous activities such as golf, basketball and ballet as they can irritate the tear and cause sharp pain in the groin or hip.
+Labral tears are most commonly caused by structural abnormalities in the hip, and they can additionally be caused by repetitive injuries from lunging, squats, kicking, sports and extremes of range of motion.
+Cycling can bean aggravatingactivity as hip flexion combined with other movements can aggravate your pain.
+You may also wishto avoidactivities such as football, soccer, gym, basketball and ballet as they can irritate the tear and cause sharp pain in the groin or hip.
 Treatment of labral tears may provide relief allowing you to return to some activities you enjoyed.

 For many patients, a torn labrum may show no symptoms, making diagnosis difficult.
 For others, pain in the hip joint, groin or buttocks can be a sign of a torn labrum, sometimes experienced alongside an audible clicking sound in the joint when engaging in high-intensity activity.
 Pain levels usually correlate with activity, subsiding with rest.

 Do I need surgery for a torn labrum?

 Surgery may be required to correct a hip labral tear, as often a torn labrum is a symptom of a deeper structural issue with the hip.
 In this case, simply correcting the tear may not provide effective relief to the patient.
 In cases where the labral tear has no underlying cause, some conservative treatment methods such as NSAID drugs and targeted physical therapy can provide relief.
 Surgical treatment often takes the form of minimally-invasive hip arthroscopy.